ansys/pyensight/doc/source/rest_api/rest_api.rst

 ********

 An EnSight session started using PyEnSight may enable the direct REST API.
-This API allows JavaScript code to directly access the EnSight Python APIs.
+The REST API allows JavaScript code to directly access the EnSight Python APIs.
-The API is only available in EnSight 2024 R1 and later.
-The API is enabled using the ``enable_rest_api=True`` keyword to the ``Launcher()`` subclass ctor.
+It is only available in EnSight 2024 R1 and later.
+To enable the REST API, set the ``enable_rest_api`` keyword to ``True`` for the Launcher` subclass ctor.

 .. note::